 GenV ALV40 Anti-Lag Valve

-The all-new addition to the Turbosmart line-up is the fresh air ALV40 (Anti-Lag Valve) for motorsport applications.
-Featuring a 40mm valve diameter and a purpose designed actuator housing.
+The Turbosmart ALV40 (Anti-Lag Valve) is a fresh air anti-lag bypass valve for motorsport applications.
+Featuring a 40mm valve diameter and a purpose-designed actuator housing.
 Multiple fittings are also supplied for ease of fitment and fabrication.

-The fresh air valve allows for incoming charged fresh air from the turbo to be diverted safely into the exhaust manifold pre-turbine wheel with the throttle at low opening angles to allow for safer spooling of the turbocharger without the potentially damaging throttle based late combustion event style anti-lag that can induce high engine stresses and break connecting rods.
+The ALV40 Fresh Air Valve allows for incoming charged fresh air from the turbo to be diverted safely into the exhaust manifold pre-turbine wheel with the throttle at low opening angles to allow for safer spooling of the turbocharger without the potentially damaging throttle-based late combustion event style anti-lag that can induce high engine stresses and break connecting rods.

 It is the responsibility of Turbosmart to warn its customers and employees that some products sold on this website contain chemicals known to the State of California to cause cancer, birth defects or other reproductive harm.